haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 If the creature succeeds on its saving throw, you can’t use this feature on that creature again for 24 hours.
 Retaliation
 Starting at 14th level, when you take damage from a creature that is within 5 feet of you, you can use your reaction to make a melee weapon attack against that creature.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 10

 Bard
 Class Features